-The graph on the right of Figure 5 shows a cumulative distribution function of the join latency for two traces.
+Figure 5(c) shows a cumulative distribution function of the join latency for two traces.
 The join latency is the time from the moment a node initiates the join till it becomes active.
 It shows that nodes join the overlay quickly.

 Network loss rate Figure 6 shows the impact of varying the network loss rate between 0 and 5%.
-A network loss rate of 5% is high in wired networks.
-The graph on the right shows that MSPastry achieves consistent and reliable routing with high probability even with high network loss rates.
+A network loss rate of 5% is high.
+Figure 6(c) shows that MSPastry achieves consistent and reliable routing with high probability even with high network loss rates.
 We did not observe routing inconsistencies with rates of 1% or less and even with 5% the fraction of incorrect deliveries is only 1.6×10^{-5} .
 The use of per-hop acks ensures reliable routing; the fraction of lost lookups varies from 1.5×10^{-5} with no network losses to 3.3×10^{-5} with 5% losses.

-The graphs on the left and center show that the RDP and control traffic increase slightly as the network loss rate increases.
+Figures 6(a) and (b) show that the RDP and control traffic increase slightly as the network loss rate increases.
 The RDP increases because there is an increased number of per-hop timeouts and retransmissions due to network losses.
 The delay remains low because of MSPastry's aggressive retransmission strategy.
-The increase in control traffic is mostly due to the additional probes to check if nodes are alive after message losses.
+The increase in control traffic is mostly due to the probes to check if nodes are alive after missing a per-hop ack.

 Parameters: l and b We ran experiments to evaluate the impact of varying the algorithm parameters l and b.
-The left graph of Figure 7 shows the effect of varying the leaf set size on control traffic.
+Figure 7(a) shows the effect of varying the leaf set size on control traffic and Figure 7(b) shows the effect on RDP.
 Increasing l from 16 to 32 increases control traffic by only 7%.
 The variation is small because MSPastry exploits overlay structure; nodes only send heartbeats to their left neighbour.
 So the overhead of sending heartbeats is independent of l and it is the dominant cost of leaf set maintenance in the Gnutella trace.
 This enables using large leaf sets with low overhead.
-Larger leaf sets reduce the average number of hops and, therefore, the RDP as shown in the graph on the center.
-So we chose l = 32.
+Larger leaf sets reduce the average number of hops and, therefore, the RDP as shown in Figure 7(b).
+Therefore, we chose l = 32.

-The graph on the right of Figure 7 shows the impact of varying b on RDP.
+Figure 7(c) shows the impact of varying b on the RDP.
 The RDP increases significantly when b decreases because of the increased number of hops; the expected number of hops in an overlay route is $\frac{2^b-1}{2^b}log{2^b}N$.
-Decreasing b reduces control traffic because there is less routing table state to maintain but this is offset by an increase in the number of per-hop acks because the number of hops increases, and by an increase in the routing table probing traffic to achieve the target $L_r = 5\%$ also because the number of plots increases.
+Decreasing b reduces control traffic because there is less routing table state to maintain but this is offset by an increase in the number of per-hop acks because the number of hops increases, and by an increase in the routing table probing traffic to achieve the target $L_r = 5\%$ also because the number of hops increases.
 As a result, the control traffic only decreases by 0.05 messages per second per node when b drops from 4 to 1.
 Therefore, we chose b = 4.